Kalia2538/ComputerGaming2025/README.md

 ### Good Pizza, Great Pizza

-A cozy cooking game where players complete orders and grow their restaurant.
-The core mechanics of the game include task-based gameplay and a simple progression system, as well as fun storylines and side tasks the player can choose to engage with.
-The a focus on serving customers and upgrading the pizza shop are influences to our game design.
+A cozy, single-player game that allows you to step into the role of a barista.
+Players receive customer orders and prepare meals in a connected kitchen space.
+The goal is to fulfill each recipe with accuracy and care to keep customers happy and earn points.
+The overall experience focuses on relaxed, rewarding gameplay.

 <img src = "https://www.nintendo-insider.com/wp-content/uploads/2020/09/good_pizza_great_pizza_review_screenshot_1.jpg" alt="Good Pizza Great Pizza Order w/ Customer" width="500"/>